Hema-Sri-Ch/mini-project/Polybench/README.md

---> Execute extract.ipynb in each file to get the extracted power values and plots that are directed to Powers directory (The computed results are already stored there)
+--> Execute extract.ipynb in each of the above to get the extracted power values and plots that are directed to Powers directory (The computed results are already stored there)